Skip to content

 For permutation- and SHAP-based Feature Impact:

-4. Click Compute Feature Impact.
-DataRobot displays status of the computation in the right-pane Worker Usage panel.
+3. Click Compute Feature Impact.
+DataRobot displays the status of the computation in the right-pane, on the Worker Usage panel.
 In addition, the Compute box is replaced with a status indicator reporting the percentage of completed features.

-5. When DataRobot completes its calculations, the Feature Impact graph displays a chart of up to 25 of the model's most important features, ranked by importance.
+4. When DataRobot completes its calculations, the Feature Impact graph displays a chart of up to 25 of the model's most important features, ranked by importance.
 The chart lists feature names on the Y-axis and predictive importance (Effect) on the X-axis.
-It also indicates which methodology was used for the calculation.
+It also indicates the number of rows used in the calculation.

 Tree-based variable importance information is available from the Insights > Tree-based Variable Importance.

-You may want to train Feature Impact at a sample size higher than the default 2500 rows (or less, if downsampled) to get more accurate and stable results.
-The ability to change sizes can help, for example, to increase reproducibility during the model validation process.
-Using a sample size larger than the default can improve accuracy for datasets with many variables and/or higher cardinality variables, or those with a high variance target.
+You may want to use this option, for example, to train Feature Impact at a sample size higher than the default 2500 rows (or less, if downsampled) in order to get more accurate and stable results.

 Note